allo-protocol/allo-v2/generated-docs/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 error INVALID_MILESTONE()
 ```

-Error when the milestone is invalid
+Throws when the milestone is invalid.